 Are you really sure a summer visit to Scotland will be twice as good as a winter one?

 With this thought in mind I’ve written a complete guide about why visiting Scotland in January might be the best option for international travellers.
 Take a look at it here and see if it makes you change your mind.
 I’ve also created a guide about Scotland’s airports that will help you plan your journey.

-Ok, that’s not necessarily true if you’re going to head straight to the Highlands and spend a week or two wild camping because the only expense you’ll have is your tent, but for the majority of people visiting Scotland an extended stay means hotels and B&Bs.
+Ok, that’s not necessarily true if you’re going to head straight to the Highlands and spend a week or two wild camping because the only expense you’ll have is your tent (and anti-midge spray), but for the majority of people visiting Scotland an extended stay means hotels and B&Bs.